 Reducing only high-fat foods may not be enough to reduce cholesterol levels in the blood because the body itself manufactures cholesterol.

-For people with high levels, medication or other interventions may be needed and dietary changes.
+Medication or other interventions may be needed for people with high levels of dietary changes.

-A cholesterol-lowering diet may include specific foods and/or food substitutes.
+A cholesterol-lowering diet may include specific foods and food substitutes.

 An example is spreads made from unsaturated vegetable oils, or processed butter can be replaced with grass-fed butter.